fusion5/x86-64-linux-cpu-trap-flag/README.md

 00000020: c348 89f0  .H..
 ```

-...on the first line are the four 0x90 (NOP) instructions to be executed.
+it is clear that on the first line are the four 0x90 (nop) instructions to be
+executed.
 On the next line, one of the four was consumed and there are now only
 three 0x90 NOPs to be executed followed by an 0xE8 instruction (which is the call
 to `stop_trace`), and so on.

 ## Debugging tools

-The _strace_ tool has been particularly helpful to debug the code.
+The _strace_ [4] tool has been particularly helpful to debug the code.

 Since the demo is based on system calls, and since they are called from
 assembly language, in which it's easy to make mistakes, I had to verify the